Autocar Company: History

-Based on the minutes of company board of directors meetings during 1903–1907 it is known that in 1903 the board of directors included the president, Louis S. Clarke, the secretary, John S. Clarke, as well as, James K. Clarke.
-Both Louis Semple Clarke and his brother John S. Clarke were members of the fabled South Fork Fishing and Hunting Club of Johnstown Flood fame.
+Based on the minutes of Autocar company board of directors meetings during 1903–1907, it is known that in 1903 the board of directors included the president, Louis S. Clarke, the secretary, John S. Clarke, and James K. Clarke.
+Both Louis Semple Clarke and his brother John S. Clarke were members of the South Fork Fishing and Hunting Club connected with the causes of the disaster of the Great Johnstown Flood of May 1889.

 Founder

 Autocar founder Louis Semple Clarke (1867–1957) was a successful mechanical engineer.
 Among Clarke's innovations were the porcelain-insulated spark plug for gasoline engines, a perfected drive shaft system for automobiles, and the first design of a useful oil circulation system.
-Other impacts include Clarke's initiative to place the driver on the left hand side of the vehicle which eventually became the standard in much of the automotive industry worldwide. as well as the Autocar thread specification which became the standard in the U.S. automotive industry.
+Other impacts include Clarke's initiative to place the driver on the left hand side of the vehicle which eventually became the standard in much of the automotive industry worldwide, as well as the Autocar thread specification which became the standard in the U.S. automotive industry.

 Clarke was also a talented photographer.
 His family were members of the exclusive South Fork Fishing and Hunting Club above Johnstown, Pennsylvania, whose earthen dam at Lake Conemaugh burst on May 31, 1889, causing the Johnstown Flood.

 Clarke sold his interest in Autocar in 1929 and retired from business.
 He died in Palm Beach, Florida, on January 6, 1957, and is buried in Allegheny Cemetery, in Pittsburgh.

 Products

-Autocar experimented with a series of vehicles from 1897, with a tricycle, "Autocar No. 1", now in the collection of the Smithsonian.
-In 1899 Autocar built the first motor truck ever produced for sale in North America.
+Clarke experimented with a series of vehicles from 1897, with a tricycle, later called "Autocar No. 1", now in the collection of the Smithsonian.
+In 1899 the company, now renamed Autocar, built the first motor truck ever produced for sale in North America.
 The first production Autocar automobile was a 1900 single cylinder chain drive runabout.
 About 27 were made.
 In 1901 Autocar built the first car in North America to use shaft drive.
 This vehicle is also now in the Smithsonian collection.